xwanderr/libft/README.md

 # libft
 My first C library.
 Includes recoded standard functions for strings and memory management.

-To compile libft open the its folder in your terminal,
+To compile libft open the its folder in your terminal.
 >> make all //to compile
 >> make re //to recompile
 >> make fclean //to delete